MicrosoftDocs/dynamics-365-fraud-protection/content/assessment-create-new.md

 ### Custom template

 The **Custom template** allows you to assess the fraud risk of a custom event.
-This template is designed to be used in more obscure cases where none of the other templates fit the needs of the scenario in question.
+This template is designed to be used in more obscure cases where no other templates fit the needs of the scenario in question.

 The Custom template does not support risk scoring.
 The Model.Risk FQL function cannot be invoked when an API based on this template is used.